 Diet culture promotes the idea that weight loss is a good and healthy pursuit in life.
 When we recover from an eating disorder, we must work to eradicate the belief that our health and self-worth are based on our weight.
 This is hard, because diet culture is absolutely everywhere.

 Most of us who have an eating disorder have a deep fear of weight gain.
 Even if we can see other people at higher weights and think they look fine, we do not accept that our bodies should do anything other than get smaller.
-These feelings are complex and go beyond weight, but they are also rooted in our culture, which has told us in millions of ways that we can and should control our bodies.
+These feelings are complex and go beyond weight.
+But they are also rooted in our cultural belief that we can and should control our bodies.

 2. Stop tracking, measuring and weighing food to restrict